igsanp/camelblog/content/posts/the-sound-of-silence.md

   - "music"
 ---

-This song written by simon and garfunkel is the one of I like most.
+This song written by Simon and Garfunkel is the one of I like most.
 [The sound of silence](https://www.youtube.com/watch?v=NAEppFUWLfc)